Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 ### New Cache Creation

-With our site being a geocaching website we need to get new geocaches from somewhere.
-In our case users can submit new geocaches once their account has been confirmed and enabled.
+With our project being a geocaching website, we need to get new geocaches from somewhere.
+In our case, users can submit new geocaches once their account has been confirmed and enabled.

 #### New Cache Authorized

-Similar to last time we will be testing both authorized and unauthorized users by filling out a web form as that specific user.
+Similar to last time, we will be testing both authorized and unauthorized users by filling out a web form as that specific user.

 ```php
 <?php